York Avenue and Sutton Place: History

-Early years
+19th century

-The street that became York Avenue and Sutton Place was proposed as an addition to the Commissioners' Plan of 1811 for Manhattan, which designated 12 broad north-south avenues running the length of the island.
-The geography of Manhattan left a large area on the Upper East Side east of First Avenue without a major north-south thoroughfare, so Avenue A was added to compensate.
+The street that became York Avenue and Sutton Place was proposed as an addition to the Commissioners' Plan of 1811 for Manhattan, which designated 12 broad north–south avenues running the length of the island.
+The geography of Manhattan left a large area on the Upper East Side east of First Avenue without a major north–south thoroughfare, so Avenue A was added to compensate.
 Sutton Place, the name that applied to the whole street at the time, was originally one of several disconnected stretches of Avenue A built where space allowed, east of First Avenue.

 In 1875, Effingham B. Sutton constructed a group of brownstones between 57th and 58th Streets.
 The earliest source found by The New York Times using the term Sutton Place dates to 1883.
 At that time, the New York City Board of Aldermen approved a petition to change the name from "Avenue A" to "Sutton Place", covering the blocks between 57th and 60th Streets.
 The block between 59th and 60th Streets is now considered a part of York Avenue.

-Sutton Place first became fashionable around 1920, when several wealthy socialites, including Anne Harriman Vanderbilt and Anne Morgan, built townhouses on the eastern side of the street, overlooking the East River.
-Both townhouses were designed by Mott B. Schmidt, launching a career that included many houses for the wealthy.
-Very shortly thereafter, developers started to build grand co-operative apartment houses on Sutton Place and Sutton Place South, including several designed by Rosario Candela.
-Development came to an abrupt halt with the Great Depression, and the luxury apartment buildings on the lower part of Sutton Place South (below 57th Street) and the northernmost part of Sutton Place (adjacent to the Queensboro Bridge) were not developed until the 1940s and 1950s.
+1900's

+At the turn of the 20th century new taller 6-floor apartment buildings started to be built in the neighborhood, with two surviving Beaux Arts architecture styled buildings designed by George F. Pelham still in place: 422 East 58th Street from 1900 and 444 East 58th Street from 1901.